RobTillaart/PCA9634/README.md

-These constants makes it easier to set modes without using a non descriptive bitmask.
+These constants makes it easier to set modes without using a non descriptive bit mask.
 The constants can be merged by OR-ing them together, see snippet:

 ```cpp
 ledArray.writeMode(PCA9634_MODE2, 0b00110100);